At a Glance

 Lilongwe

-We transfer directly from Lilongwe to Majete today, a drive of around six hours.
-We arrive at this superb reserve in time for an afternoon game drive, and we will waste no time in seeking out black rhino, cheetah, leopard and lion along the Shire River.
-Majete has benefitted hugely from the conservation work done by the South African-based NGO African Parks, and in recent years they have transformed Majete with an ambitious re-wilding programme - their most recent additions, African wild dog, will be ones we hope to pay a visit to today.
+After a chance to settle in after a long day in the road, if time permits we will head out in a vehicle set aside expressly for our group for our first game-drive proper in the park.
+We will waste no time in seeking out black rhino, cheetah, leopard and lion along the Shire River.
+Liwonde has benefitted hugely from the conservation work done by the South African-based NGO African Parks, and in recent years they have transformed Liwonde with an ambitious re-wilding programme - their most recent additions, African wild dog, have sadly fallen victim to poisoning, but there remains a huge amount of big game to see here.
+We are likely to extend our drive into the hours of darkness to increase our chances of spotting predators including leopard and lion, before returning to camp for a freshly-prepared evening meal.

-Today allows us to set out on game drives targeting Majete's most elusive residents, including the reintroduced Black Rhino and African Wild Dog.
+Our three full days here allow us to set out on game drives targeting Liwonde's most elusive residents, including the reintroduced Black Rhino, as well as cheetah, lion and leopard..
 The reserve is also home to a number of species rarely encountered elsewhere in Africa, including Selous Mongoose and Marsh Mongoose, and we will be sure to dedicate time to searching good areas for these species.

 Blantyre